5.1 Book publishing

 Broadcasting policy focuses on: supporting widely available quality public broadcasting; encouraging innovation and technological change; and ensuring value for money through enhanced transparency, accountability, and competition.

 A priority in broadcasting policy is support for local content through contestable funding which promotes competition for quality, content diversity and the availability of content across a range of channels and platforms.
-This funding is provided via the Broadcasting Commission (known as New Zealand On Air).
+This funding is provided via the Broadcasting Commission (known as NZ On Air).
 Other priorities include ensuring early and successful digital switchover, ensuring the state-owned broadcaster, Television New Zealand has the flexibility to respond to the changing broadcasting and economic environments; and enhancing the transparency of and accountability for public funding for broadcasting.

 Regional and Community Broadcasting Framework